sanjaysikder/Download-Word-File-from-HTML-Report-PL-SQL-Dynamic-Content-in-Oracle-APEX-using-JavaScript-Library/README.md

      ```

 ### 💡 Notes:
-- Ensure the element you want to print has the ID `printID`.
 - `html2pdf.js` must be loaded on the page (see section 2 of the documentation for CDN or static file setup).
 - The `exportHTMLToWord` function must be declared globally (in Page > JavaScript > Function and Global Variable Declaration).
 - Create a Dynamic Action for the button’s click event to call the JavaScript function.